aiven/devportal/docs/tools/terraform/reference/cookbook/postgres-clickhouse-integration-recipe.rst

 Check out the results
 ---------------------

-* Resource ``"aiven_clickhouse"`` creates an Aiven for ClickHouse service with the project name, the cloud name (provider, regoin, zone), the Aiven service plan, and the service name as specified in the ``services.tf`` file.
+* Resource ``"aiven_clickhouse"`` creates an Aiven for ClickHouse service with the project name, the cloud name (provider, region, zone), the Aiven service plan, and the service name as specified in the ``services.tf`` file.
 * ``"aiven_clickhouse_database"`` resource creates a database that can be used to store high-throughput measurement data and to create new tables and views to process it.
 * ``"aiven_pg"`` resource creates an Aiven for PostgreSQL service.
 * * ``"aiven_pg_database"`` resource creates the ``sensors`` database.